TheLancashireman/davros/davroska/README.md

 ## Status:

-* tested on a raspberry pi zero - uart interrupts working
+* tested on a raspberry pi zero - uart and timer interrupts working
-* activation and termination of basic tasks appears to work.
+* activation and termination of basic tasks works.
-* chaining a task appears to work
+* chaining a task works
-* taking and dropping locks appears to work.
+* taking and dropping mutexes works
-* setting an alarm appears to work
+* setting an alarm works
-* advancing a counter appears to work
+* advancing a counter works
+* extended tasks working

 ## Quick user's guide